Jury selection to begin in Harvey Weinstein's retrial

 Selecting a jury will involve bringing in around 80 potential jurors at a time for two basic screening questions.

-First, the judge will ask for a show of hands from anyone who has work, family or other obligations that will prevent them from serving.
-Then, he’ll ask for a show of hands from anyone who feels they can’t be impartial based on the nature of the charges or news coverage.
+The judge will ask for a show of hands from anyone who has work, family or other obligations that will prevent them from serving.
+He'll then ask for a show of hands from anyone who feels they can’t be impartial based on the nature of the charges or news coverage.

 Anyone who raises a hand will be sent home, Farber has said.